Mission

 Scientific Fields

-The Department of Social and Education Policy has a dual scientific focus, addressing two distinct yet closely related fields and emphasizing their complex and multilayered interactions.
+The Department of Social and Educational Policy has a dual scientific focus, addressing two distinct yet closely related fields and emphasizing their complex and multi-layered interactions.

 • Social Policy examines and analyzes how societies respond to social needs, reduce inequalities, and promote social well-being.
 Its specialized areas include social security, welfare and care, healthcare protection, employment, migration, housing, crime prevention policies, gender equality, social economy, and the protection of vulnerable populations.

-• Education Policy focuses on a holistic study of the educational phenomenon at all levels, linking education with the labor market and addressing public policies in all their modern forms:
+• Educational Policy focuses on a holistic study of the educational phenomenon at all levels, linking education with the labor market and addressing public policies in all their modern forms:

 • From international organizations and the European Union to national policies.